sr99622/wabash/README.md

 To build the project, you need to install Visual Studio, git, CMake and Python.

 The project requires FFMPEG shared libraries, which are available courtesy of [GyanD](https://github.com/GyanD/codexffmpeg).
-The FFMPEG shared binaries all other necessary components are set up by the script below.
+The FFMPEG shared binaries and all other necessary components are set up by the script below.
 To configure the project, open a ***Windows PowerShell*** prompt and run the following commands.

 ```
 git clone https://github.com/sr99622/wabash